maturada/Assembler-pattern-example/README.md

 ```
 ### Resolve:
 - resolve() return a first `object of a type` that is expected in order to instatiate that class/object.
-- resolve() return a first `specific object` form the container of a type that is expected in order to instatiate that class/object.
+- resolve() return a first `specific object` that is passed to the method as you can have mulitple implemention of a protocol in the container.

 ## *Interface:*
 ```